livegnik/2way-poc-design/02-architecture/managers/02-storage-manager.md

 );
 ```

 * `app_N_type` serves as a registry of semantic types per app, partitioned by `kind`.
 Storage Manager enforces uniqueness of `type_key` but defers semantic meaning to Schema Manager.
+Every per-app table materializes the `app_id` column even though the table name encodes it so that the canonical metadata fields defined in `01-protocol/02-object-model.md` are always present on disk.
 * `sync_flags` is a bit-set consumed by sync services for queueing/purge semantics.
-Storage Manager treats it opaquely yet indexes it for range scans (see below).
+Storage Manager treats it opaquely, indexes it for scans (see below), and only accepts values supplied by Graph Manager during inserts so the immutability requirement in the protocol is preserved.
-* `value_*` columns provide sparse storage for heterogenous attribute payloads.
-Only one of the columns should be populated per row, but Storage Manager does not enforce mutual exclusivity beyond optional helper assertions.
+* `value_json` is the canonical payload column for Parents, Attributes, and Ratings per the protocol.
+Derived indexes or computed projections may exist elsewhere for performance, but Storage Manager does not persist alternative canonical value columns.
+* `src_parent_id`, `dst_parent_id`, and `dst_attr_id` mirror the field names defined in the object model.
+Storage Manager helper code enforces the structural constraints (e.g., Attributes must reference an in-app Parent and Edges must populate exactly one destination column) even though SQLite-level foreign keys remain disabled.
+* `app_N_rating` rows participate in default visibility filtering defined by Graph Manager.
+Storage Manager persists these rows without interpreting their semantics.

 ### 3.4 Indexes and naming conventions

 * Indexes are materialized per app:
   * `CREATE INDEX IF NOT EXISTS app_N_parent_type_owner ON app_N_parent (type_id, owner_identity);`
   * `CREATE INDEX IF NOT EXISTS app_N_parent_sync ON app_N_parent (sync_flags, global_seq);`
-  * `CREATE INDEX IF NOT EXISTS app_N_attr_parent_type ON app_N_attr (parent_id, type_id);`
+  * `CREATE INDEX IF NOT EXISTS app_N_attr_parent_type ON app_N_attr (src_parent_id, type_id);`
   * `CREATE INDEX IF NOT EXISTS app_N_edge_src_type ON app_N_edge (src_parent_id, type_id);`
   * `CREATE INDEX IF NOT EXISTS app_N_edge_dst_type ON app_N_edge (dst_parent_id, type_id);`
 * Index DDL is idempotent and runs inside the same transaction that creates the tables to avoid race conditions.